jjblum/INTCATCH-BoatUserManual-HTML/system_overview.rst

 Architecture of the System
 --------------------------

-The INTCATCH boat can be controlled in two different ways:
-#.	with a Wi-Fi connected tablet;
-#.	using a radio controlled (RC) controller.

 The :ref:`RC controller<rc_equipment>` can be used when the user needs a direct control of the boat (e.g., for manually steering the boat).
 It works on a radio signal thus allowing for long range (up to 1 km) connection to the boat.